Baystation12/Baystation12-Lore/Species/The Tajara.md

 **Language**

 Siik'maas is the traditionally employed tongue on Ahdomai, and it was originally enforced by the old slavemaster regime.
 Though it is also spoken by humans, humans struggle with several words and pronunciations being physically impossible due to the human mouth; S turns on to sh and they would speak broken, missing out on certain words.
-Siik’maas is completely auditory.
+Siik'maas is completely auditory.

 Siik'tajr is a formerly used informal pseudo sign language used by the lower class.
 It is partly auditory, but it is mostly spoken with tail movements, making it impossible for a human or any non-tailed creature to speak this language.
 It was seen as quite rude to speak this language in front of people/Tajara that didn’t speak Siik’tajr.